IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 Pydot and GraphViz are used together to plot the neural network architecture.
 [GraphViz](https://www.graphviz.org/) is now licensed on an open source basis, only under The Common Public License.

 1. Download the [chest image dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/version/2).
 Unzip the folder and place the delivered 'chest_xray' directory in your repository, at location `path/to/chest-classifier-project/data`.<br>
-Have a look to the new directories and delete the '.DS_store' files, they are not needed for this algorithm and would throw errors by using this coding.
+Have a look to the new directories and delete all the '.DS_store' files, they are not needed for this algorithm and would throw errors by using this coding.

 Using the original chest X-ray image separations to the directories train, test, val and their associated subdirectories caused the neural network to unreliable results.
 Its distribution does not fit to the 80/20 or 70/30 rule of thumb according training and testing data.
 This original distribution has been changed to a 80/20 set and further information is mentioned in the _chest-class_app.ipynb_ file.

+Some of the best weights training results are stored in the _saved_models_ directory, where are CNN architecture .png files are stored as well.

 2. **If you are running the project on your local machine (and not using AWS)** create and activate a new environment.
 First, move to directory `path/to/chest-classifier-project`.
   - __Windows__